dickhardt/hardt-xauth-protocol/draft-hardt-xauth-protocol.md

 + **Payload Encryption**

 The AS may require the initiation request to be encrypted.
-If so, the JWS token is encrypted per JWE {{RFC7516}} using the public key and algorithm provided by the AS.
+If so, the JWS token is encrypted per JWE {{RFC7516}} using the public key and algorithm specified by the AS.

 ## Initiation Response {#InitiationResponse}